Design, what is it?

 Priority

-– clear dominant colors with sky blue, pink, orange and yellow
+– Focus on clear, dominant colors like sky blue, pink, orange, and yellow.

-– primary logo with thick stick typography, solid color
+– Design the primary logo with thick stick typography in a solid color.

-– secondary logo with handwritten typography in flashy color
+– Create a secondary logo featuring handwritten typography in a flashy color.

-– sun with orange and yellow gradient, sometimes with horizontal cuts
+– Use a sun motif with an orange and yellow gradient, occasionally incorporating horizontal cuts.

 Alternative